cloudmesh/technologies/chapters/incomming/spanner.md

 and replication functionality[@hid-sp18-523-www-google-spanner].

-It takes advantages of all critical features of relational database such as schemas, ACID transactions, and SQL queries (ANSI 2011).
-It reduces the need of high learning curve for developers who are well proficient in structured query language.
+It takes advantages of all critical features of relational database such as schemas, ACID transactions, and SQL queries.
+It reduces need of high learning curve for developers who are well proficient in structured query language.
 Client libraries that can connect to spanner is language independent.
 These libraries can be developed in C sharp, Go, Java, Node.js, PHP, Python, and Ruby.
 Already existing JDBC driver with popular